melodyloveless/creativeCoding_fall2026/week1/index.md

   - ["Creative coding is..."](coding_is.html)
   - Your response to our weekly reading.
 See more instructions on Brightspace.

+Note: I want to acknowledge that our demo portion ran short!
+Please don't hesistate to book an office hour with me if you want additional help.

+At a minimum, before next class:
+- Set up a GitHub repository for submitting work to this class
+- Share your link to your repository on the [dedicated Google Sheet.](https://docs.google.com/spreadsheets/d/1amdorMekYWZXApo1Bj7gJ73fFFjbhm9UI-Wzh4GBOFw/edit?usp=sharing)
+- Clone your repository to your computer using GitHub Pages
+- Do your best completing ["Creative coding is..."](coding_is.html) At a minimum, prepare a short description and at least eight quotes and sources.

 ### Next class
 We will begin our class with a Share Out.
 (Looking for at least 3 volunteers to share their work with the class.)